infiniteyawn/tiantong_rujing/introduction.md

 only, it must be kept in mind dongshan lineage has dhamma eye

-this is also equivelant to quotation of JingGong's idea ...
+this is also equivelant to quotation of Jing's idea ...

  fear because language success also.